AI and authorship

 ‘AI tools cannot meet the requirements for authorship as they cannot take responsibility for the submitted work.
 As non-legal entities, they cannot assert the presence or absence of conflicts of interest nor manage copyright and license agreements.’

-It is the responsibility of the submitting author to verify and validate the content of their manuscript in its entirety and ensure that it is accurate, relevant, and correctly cited.
+It is the responsibility of the submitting author to verify and validate the content of their paper in its entirety and ensure that it is accurate, relevant, and correctly cited.

 Veterinary Evidence recognises the use of LLMs and AI as a tool to assist authors, especially for equity and inclusion reasons where tools might be used as an assistive or adaptive technology.

-Authors must be transparent and must disclose the use of LLMs and AI tools in the Materials and Methods section or in the Ethics Statement section of the manuscript, and they must describe which tool was used and how it was used.
+Authors must be transparent and must disclose the use of LLMs and AI tools in the Acknowledgement section of the paper, and they must describe which tool was used and how it was used.

 This policy will be updated as necessary.